 But even he says that, on some level, regulation is expected in Germany.

 “On the one hand, we think oh, it’s very restrictive and we don’t like that,” says Gepperth.
 “On the other hand each case of misuse by a legal gun owner is very bad for us so we are not going against the restrictions very much.”

 According to a 2009 poll by German public television, most Germans support strict gun regulation.
 But even with the policies currently in place, gun deaths and gun crimes still happen.
 Each year, about 200 people are killed by guns.

 That’s very low, compared to the rate of gun homicides in the U.S. But gun control advocates like Hardy Schober say that many deaths could be prevented.
 His organization wants a ban on big bore weapons, like the kind the Winnenden gunman used to kill his daughter.
 They also want a law requiring sport shooters to store guns at the firing range, instead of at home.
 Most of Germany’s gun deaths happen domestically, with legal firearms.

 “Since the beginning of 2009 over 50 people have died in similar shooting incidents,” says Schober.
 “If our demands would have been met then 50 people would still be alive.”

 Eventually, Schober’s group would like digital safeguards to be required on every weapon in Germany.
 That might involve using a thumbprint scan to unlock the trigger, or including GPS targeted permissions on guns, so they only work inside the confines of shooting ranges.

 It’s hard to imagine discussions of this level in the United States, where the gun control debate is about universal background checks or bans on gun ownership for the mentally ill.

 The key difference?
 In the U.S., guns are a constitutional right, in Germany, they’re a privilege.

-Special thanks to Thomas Schmidt for translation and to Jason Sauls for the English voiceover.
+Special thanks to Thomas Schmidt for translation and to Dave Blanchard and Jason Sauls for the English voiceovers.